openownership/data-standard/docs/standard/reference.rst

 Identifier
 ----------

-The Identifier object connects a statement to the natural person or entity that it refers to.
-See :any:`Real world identifiers <guidance-identifiers>` for technical guidance on how to use this object.
+The Identifier object connects a statement to the natural person, entity or item that it refers to.
+See :any:`Real world identifiers <guidance-identifiers>` for guidance on using this object.

 .. json-value:: ../_build_schema/components.json
    :pointer: /$defs/Identifier/description